simeononsecurity/simeononsecurity.ch/content/articles/secure-your-privacy-albine-deleteme/index.en.md

 ### 5. Permanent Data Deletion

 Upon user request, [**Albine DeleteMe**](https://dnt.abine.com/#/ref_register/pC8ZbvQtt) ensures the permanent deletion of personal information from its databases.
-This feature gives users the assurance that their data will not be retained indefinitely.
+This feature gives users the assurance that their data won't be retained indefinitely.

 ## How Albine DeleteMe Aligns with Government Regulations